 The awareness of the EU and other funding sources in the region is not always on a sufficient level amongst the civil society actors, the Barents regions and the Barents Working Groups.
-It is therefore indispensable to raise awareness of the ample possibilities that the existing mechanisms have to offer and accordingly build the capacity of the Barents actors.
+It is therefore indispensable to raise awareness of the ample possibilities that the existing mechanisms have to offer and accordingly the build capacity of the Barents actors.

 The political circumstances since 2014 have had an impact on EU-Russia cooperation in many sectors and have blocked several of the previously available multilateral financing sources.
 Also the Russian NGO legislation has diminished the possibilities for project cooperation.
+Under these circumstances, mutual interests to establish a new financial mechanism for the Barents Region may be difficult to find.